Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/03) How to Create a Fragment.md

 ```

 ## Progragmically
-At any time while your activity is running, you can add fragments to your activity layout.
-You simply need to specify a ViewGroup in which to place the fragment.
+There are four steps to adding a fragment to the activity.

 ### 1) create a fragmetn object
 ```